 Working closely with the Director of Individual Giving, manage other projects related to unrestricted giving growth.
 Assist with the development of long term strategies and program improvements.

-Bachelor's degree and/or its equivalent required.
-Minimum of 2-4 years of related experience required.
+Bachelor's degree and/or equivalent related experience required.
+Minimum of 2 years of related experience required.

 Higher education experience desired.
 Working knowledge of web development.